wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-microsoft-365/includes/4-configure-retention-policies.md

 ### Retention policies in Exchange

-Retention policies created in the Microsoft 365 Defender portal can be used to manage the retention of Exchange Online mailboxes, public folders, Microsoft 365 Groups, Teams, and other services of Microsoft 365.
+Retention policies created in the Microsoft Purview compliance portal can be used to manage the retention of Exchange Online mailboxes, public folders, Microsoft 365 Groups, Teams, and other services of Microsoft 365.
 But these policies are only able to keep the content of mailboxes that are in scope of Exchange Online.
 The policies can't manage the retention of content from any on-premises mailboxes.
-To protect Exchange Server on-premises or mailboxes still hosted on-premises in Exchange hybrid, you must combine Retention policies from Microsoft 365 Defender and Retention policies from MRM.
+To protect Exchange Server on-premises or mailboxes still hosted on-premises in Exchange hybrid, you must combine Retention policies from Microsoft Purview and Retention policies from MRM.

-If your organization is hosting its entire Exchange messaging system in Exchange Online, you should consider configuring your retention and deletion policies in the Microsoft 365 Defender portal and select all required locations.
-Doing so will replace the following features with retention policies that are centralized in Microsoft 365 Defender:<br>
+If your organization is hosting its entire Exchange messaging system in Exchange Online, you should consider configuring your retention and deletion policies in the Microsoft Purview compliance portal and select all required locations.
+Doing so will replace the following features with retention policies that are centralized in Microsoft Purview:<br>

  -  eDiscovery searches from the EAC (eDiscovery hold).
  -  In-Place Hold and Litigation Hold (eDiscovery hold).